-It covers following stakeholders for our operations sincluding joint ventures:
+It covers following stakeholders for our operations, including joint ventures:

 Third-party contracted labor

-The WHRA framework embodies a three-stage assessment process called IACM – Identify, Assess, Communicate and Mitigate.
-The WHRA online survey tool, which IVL started using in 2016, continues to play pivotal role in this assessment process.
+The WHRA framework embodies a three-stage assessment process called IACM – Identify; Assess; Communicate and Mitigate.
+The Online WHRA survey tool which IVL started using in 2016 continues to play pivotal role in this assessment process.
 In 2019, the survey was conducted for IVL’s work locations across 33 countries.
-It also encompasses five vulnerable groups within IVL’s operations including joint ventures: national minorities; people with disabilities; senior citizens; people with HIV; and the LGBT community.
+It also encompasses five vulnerable groups within IVL’s operations, including joint ventures.
+These groups are: national minorities; disabled persons; senior citizens; people with HIV; and the LGBT community.
 The range of questions was extended by incorporating one new risk indicator, environmentally friendly technologies to make the survey more relevant with emerging trends.

-The outcome of this assessment process for 2018 is as follows:
+The outcome of the assessment process for 2019 is as follows:

 All of the risks identified in the 2018 survey related to the appropriate number of working hours and personal data privacy were mitigated

-The Online Human Rights Risk Assessment survey was conducted across all of IVL’s locations
+The Online Human Rights Assessment survey was conducted across all of IVL’s locations

-Risk areas at 15 of our units were identified
+Risk areas were identified at 17 of our units

 An action plan was formulated on the agreed interventions along with a tracking mechanism to monitor progress

-Major areas of improvement and mitigating actions were identified:
+The following areas of improvement and remedial actions were identified:

 Major areas of improvement

-No risks were observed for the five vulnerable groups.
-We will continue with our three-stage assessment approach to ensure that any assessment needs are evaluated on a regular basis taking into account Indorama’s unique risk profile and operating context.
+No major risks were observed.
+We will continue with our three-stage assessment approach to ensure that the assessment needs are evaluated on a continuous basis with IVL’s unique risk profile and operating context.